JAguesse/JavaAPI-CRUD/README.md

 #spring.jpa.show-sql: true'  <br />

 # Java
-run the project from an IDE <br />
+Run the project from an IDE <br />
+Or <br />
+launch restaurant-0.0.1-SNAPSHOT.jar from ./target <br/>

+Warning : make sure the port 8080 is free <br/>

 # Commande
 Use Postman  <br />